AmunRaPtah/neuropharm-sim/README.md

 1. **Target selection**: Dopaminergic targets for addiction (D2, DAT, NMDA) are each individually well-characterised, yet no open, validated tool integrates them into a single circuit simulation with published PK/PD parameters.

 2. **Multi-target strategy**: Addiction consolidation is not driven by a single molecular event.
-The AND-Gate Consolidation Threshold Model implemented here formalises the hypothesis that simultaneous activation of three independent neurobiological axes—dopamine salience, NMDA-dependent plasticity, and reward prediction error—is required for experience to consolidate into compulsive motivation.
+The CCT Model implemented here formalises the hypothesis that simultaneous activation of three independent neurobiological axes—dopamine salience, NMDA-dependent plasticity, and reward prediction error—is required for experience to consolidate into compulsive motivation.
 This predicts that multi-axis interventions yield super-additive protection well beyond what any single-target therapy can achieve.

 `neuropharm-sim` addresses both problems with a validated, reproducible, open simulation framework.